Technolords/docker-kafka/readme.md

 The *data* volume contains the `log.dirs` (i.e. topic data) while the *logs* volume contains the Kafka logging itself (i.e. log4j).

-Using the example above will create a `what.ever=sample` entry in the *server.properties* file.
+Using the example above will create a `what.ever=value` entry in the *server.properties* file.

 For more properties, see: